top of page

 What is the Best Way to remove Chipmunks from your yard?

 In a previous blog post we wrote about an effective trap for removing yellow jackets from your property.
-This time, let's take a look at the best (and worst) ways to remove Chipmunks from your yard.
+This time, let's take a look at the best (and the worst) ways to remove Chipmunks from your yard.
 We'll discuss using poisons, electronic traps, stopping the bird feeding completely, and finally the best and most humane traps so they can be relocated, unharmed to a nearby park or vacant property.

-Why would you want to remove Chipmunks from your yard?
 They are cute, fairly quiet and pose no physical threat to us humans.
 Unless you were to step in a recently built chipmunk hole while mowing the lawn.
 Or if a chipmunk hole and tunnel were abandoned and worse yet, it collapsed in the rain and now you have a small sinkhole in the yard you need to fill.
 Worst of all, an abandoned chipmunk hole is a prime candidate for a queen yellow jacket to move into in Spring and start building a new colony of serious hurt.

 The first couple of years we saw a few chipmunks around and didn't think much of it.
 Then suddenly it seemed like they were all over the yard.
 It has taken some time to get them back to a much smaller number and occasionally we see one again.
 If you see more than 2-3 at a time you need to be capturing them and relocating them quickly or the population will literally explode!

-My neighbor said I should use poison to take care of the chipmunk problem.
-What do you think?
 Poison has been used for hundreds of years to rid the world of rodents.
-It works, but there are ecological side effects and we recommend against poisons because a sick/poisoned chipmunk can then be eaten by a hawk or an owl, a raccoon, possum, or even a house cat or your next door neighbor's dog.
+It works, but there are ecological side effects and we strongly recommend against poisons because a sick/poisoned chipmunk can then be eaten by a hawk or an owl, a raccoon, possum, or even a house cat or your next door neighbor's dog.

 • Carolina Wrens, Winter Wrens